Road Transport Authority (Myanmar)

 The Road Transport Authority of Myanmar is part of that country's Ministry of Rail Transportation.
 It was founded in 1959 as the Naypyidaw Transport Company.
 In 1962, it became Burma Economic Development Corporation (BEDC).
 In 1963 it changed to Road Transport Group.
-In 1972 it changed its name to Road Transport Corporation, and in 1989 it became Road Transport Authority under the Ministry of Railroad Transport.
+In 1972 it changed its name to Road Transport Corporation, and in 1989 it became Road Transport Authority under the Ministry of Rail Transportation.